wallet-guard/web3-security/README.md

 Web3 security is not a sexy topic, but it is essential to have a solid understanding of the basics.
 Hackers have stolen billions from users with countless damage to web3's reputation in the last several years.
 This is our contribution to solving that.

-All URLs have been audited and verified by our team to be the official link.

 ## Contributing
 Web3 security is a large field, and we may have missed valuable resources.
 We are happy to accept suggestions.
 Please contribute via a Pull Request with any suggestions and include the following: